-- Psychological treatment, including behavior modification, relaxation techniques, cognitive behavioral therapy and hypnotherapy are often very helpful.
+- Psychological treatment, including behavior modification, relaxation techniques, cognitive behavioral therapy and hypnotherapy, is often very helpful.

-Always check with your doctor before taking any supplements to be sure you're taking a safe dose and that the supplement won't adversely interact with any other medications you're taking.
+Always check with your health care provider before taking any supplements to be sure you're taking a safe dose.
+This is also important to make sure the supplement won't react with any other medicines you're taking.

 Preparing for an appointment

-You're likely to start by seeing your family doctor, or you may be referred to a doctor who specializes in digestive diseases (gastroenterologist).
-Here's some information to help you get ready for your appointment and know what to expect from your doctor.
+You're likely to start by seeing your primary health care provider, or you may be referred to a provider who specializes in digestive diseases, called a gastroenterologist.
+Here's some information to help you get ready for your appointment and know what to expect.

 What you can do